baloise/design-system/.changeset/chilly-books-exercise.md

 '@baloise/design-system-components': patch
 ---

-remove tab line if there is no active tab
+Hide the tab line when no active tab is present.